Wilson loops with neural networks: Introduction

 A~further advantage of the neural-network approach is that it can be applied to more complicated Wilson loops, once the basic setup has been established.
 Here, we proceed to develop and test a neural network for the \emph{static force}, which is the spatial derivative of the static energy.
 We compute it not by an explicit discrete difference but by the insertion of plaquettes along the temporal Wilson lines~\cite{Vairo:2016pxb,Brambilla:2021wqs,Brambilla:2023fsi}.
 Many other examples of modified Wilson loops~\cite{Eichten:1980mw,deForcrand:1985zc,Campostrini:1986ki, Barchielli:1986zs,Brambilla:2000gk,Pineda:2000sz,Berwein:2015vca,Capitani:2018rox,Soto:2020xpm,Schlosser:2021wnr,Eichberg:2024svw, Berwein:2024ztx} should be amenable to the neural-network technique, which we leave for future work.

-While earlier works have applied neural networks to Wilson loops~\cite{Favoni:2020reg,Lehner:2023bba}, this is---to our knowledge---the first to introduce a physically motivated loss function.
-Complementary machine-learning based approaches to improve the operators and the signal are contour deformation of the path integral~\cite{Detmold:2020ncp,Detmold:2021ulb,Lin:2023svo}, and renormalization-group-improved actions~\cite{Holland:2025fsa}.
+While earlier works have applied neural networks to Wilson loops~\cite{Favoni:2020reg, Nagai:2025rok}, this is---to our knowledge---the first to introduce a physically motivated loss function.
+Complementary machine-learning-based approaches to improve the operators and the signal are contour deformation of the path integral~\cite{Detmold:2020ncp,Detmold:2021ulb,Lin:2023svo} and renormalization-group-improved actions~\cite{Holland:2025fsa}.
+For reviews of further work on machine learning in lattice gauge theory, see Refs.~\cite{Kanwar:2024ujc,Tomiya:2025quf}.

 The rest of this paper is organized as follows.
 Section~\ref{sec:theo} presents the notation and theoretical background for Wilson loop studies in lattice gauge theory.
 The building blocks for neural networks are discussed in Sec.~\ref{sec:NN}.
 Results for the lowest-lying static energy, a matrix element for the static force, and excited states are presented in Sec.~\ref{sec:results}.
 Section~\ref{sec:outlook} concludes with a few remarks on future applications.